Choosing a Quality Eating Disorder Treatment Provider

 At Eating Recovery Center, one way that we accomplish this is by seeking accreditation by the Joint Commission.

-If you are choosing a treatment provider for an eating disorder, we encourage you to seek out accredited facilities — facilities that assure quality of care, value and strong health outcomes.
+If you are choosing a treatment provider for an eating disorder, we encourage you to seek out accredited centers — centers that assure quality of care, value and strong health outcomes.

 Our own Ellen Broxmeyer explains.
-“There are two words that you need to remember when it comes to choosing an eating disorder treatment facility: safety and quality.”
+“There are two words that you need to remember when it comes to choosing an eating disorder treatment center: safety and quality.”

-- Continual monitoring of staff and facilities, including regular safety reviews
+- Continual monitoring of staff and centers, including regular safety reviews

 - Implementation of well-researched, evidence-based treatment options by providers